Reasons We Binge Eat and Our Best Options to Beat It

 It can be something that runs in your family and is often triggered by certain eating habits (when too much accent is placed on food or when it is used as a reward) that can be traced throughout different generations.
 In such case, researchers say, an unnatural behavior of hormones that control hunger and are responsible for blood sugar levels and body metabolism can be observed.

 Unnatural food cravings can be a result of side-effects of some psychiatric and other medications, including certain hormonal treatments.
-Meds can provoke appetite or mess with the people’s ability to sense when they are already full.
+Meds can provoke appetite or mess with a person's ability to sense when they are already full.

 Here’s a closer look at the more specific and most common examples that can be guilty as charged when it comes to binges.